 E-cigarettes are devices that heat a liquid, called e-liquid, into an aerosol that the user can inhale.
 Although e-liquids do not contain tobacco, they contain chemicals, often including flavorings, and almost always contain nicotine, which is addictive.

 E-cigarettes come in many shapes and sizes and can also be called e-cigs, e-hookahs, vapes or vape pens.
 One popular e-cigarette, JUUL, is shaped like a USB flash drive.

 Using an e-cigarette is often called "vaping" or "JUUL-ing".

 The popularity of e-cigarettes among youth is alarming.
 In 2017, more than one in six New York City high school students reported using e-cigarettes.
 That means more than three times as many high school students use e-cigarettes than smoke cigarettes.

 Further, in 2018, one in 15 middle school students reported using e-cigarettes.
-E-cigarette use was higher among older students, with 9% of seventh grade students and 8.4% of eighth graders using e-cigarettes, compared to 2.6% in sixth grade.
+E-cigarette use was higher among older students, with one in 11 (9%) seventh grade students and one in 12 (8.4%) eighth graders using e-cigarettes, compared to one in 38 (2.6%) in sixth grade.
 Similar to high school students, e-cigarette use was much more common than cigarette use among middle school students.

 E-cigarettes can be especially harmful for young people because nicotine affects them in different ways than adults.
 Youth who use e-cigarettes are also more likely to try cigarettes.

 E-liquid ingredients vary, and the long-term health effects of e-cigarette use are unknown.
 We know that the aerosol from heated e-liquids can contain harmful chemicals, such as:

 People can be poisoned if they swallow e-liquid or absorb it through their skin or eyes.